Back-illuminated sensor: Stacked CMOS

 A further development is the stacked CMOS sensor, which layers the circuitry and image signal processor (ISP) behind the pixels, allowing the active pixel to occupy even more area, further increasing the chance of light capture.
 Sony, which announced the first stacked sensor in January 2012, claims a 30% increase in light captured.
 Stacked CMOS also allows more complex processing circuitry to be used simply by increasing the layer count, enabling faster frame rates and readout speeds.

 In August 2012, Sony commercialized their stacked sensor technology as Exmor RS with resolutions of 13 and 8 effective megapixels.

 In April 2021, Canon announced their new EOS R3 would feature a 35mm full-frame, back illuminated, stacked CMOS sensor and a DIGIC X image processor.

 In May 2021, Sony announced a new back-illuminated, stacked sensor for the Micro Four Thirds format, IMX472-AAJK.

+In December 2021, Nikon unveiled its first stacked sensor camera, the Nikon Z9, which improves autofocus and continuous shooting performance.

 In May 2022, Fujifilm commercialized its first stacked sensor, the X-Trans 5 HS, used in the Fujifilm X-H2S.